-The Tender Offeror set the purchase period for the Tender Offer (hereinafter, the "Tender Offer Period") at 30 business days, while the minimum period required by laws and regulations is 20 business days.
+The Tender Offeror set the Tender Offer Period at 30 business days, while the minimum period required by laws and regulations is 20 business days.
 The Tender Offeror intends to ensure the fairness of the Tender Offer Price by setting a relatively long Tender Offer Period in comparison to the minimum period required by laws and regulations to ensure that all of the shareholders of the Company have an appropriate opportunity to consider and decide whether to tender their shares in the Tender Offer and to ensure that any counter offeror has an opportunity to make a counter offer for the Company Shares.